mazinator/RankQuest/README.md

 # RankQuest

- neural re-ranking with KNRM/TK model and some BERT-based QAs
+Using the KNRM and TK model as neural re-rankers to evaluate performances on msmarco and FiRA dataset.
+Playing around with a BERT-based QA model

 ## Content